Komar and Melamid

-Komar and Melamid (pronunciation: Kómar and Melamíd) is a tandem team of Russian-born American conceptualist artists Vitaly Komar (born 1943) and Alexander Melamid (born 1945).
+Komar and Melamid is a tandem team of Russian-born American conceptualist artists Vitaly Komar (born 1943) and Alexander Melamid (born 1945).
 In an artists' statement they said that "even if only one of us creates some of the projects and works, we usually sign them together.
 We are not just an artist, we are a movement."
 Both artists were born in Moscow, but emigrated to Israel in 1977 and subsequently to New York in 1978.
 The pair's co-authorship of works ceased in 2003–2004.

 Education

 Komar and Melamid attended the Moscow Art School from 1958 to 1960, followed by the Stroganov Institute of Art and Design (Illustration dept.), graduating in 1967.
 They began working together shortly thereafter.
 After 36 years they separated in 2003.